MajorGamerJay/MajorGamerJay.github.io/src/index.md

 <p></p>

 <div class="main-special">
-<h3>Why you should:</h3>
+<h3>Reviews and Critiques</h3>
 <ol>
 <li>
 <a href="./tob/tob.html">
-play Tales of Berseria
+Why you should play Tales of Berseria
 </a>
 </li>
 <li>
 <a href="./sel/sel.html">
-watch Serial Experiments Lain
+Why you should watch Serial Experiments Lain
 </a>
 </li>
 <li>
 <a href="./nier_automata/nier_automata.html">
-play NieR Automata(tm)
+Why you should play NieR Automata(tm)
 </a>
 </li>
 </ol>